mcmahonmc/mcmahonmc.github.io/_projects/02-mercari-benchmarking.md

 In addition to tracking quarterly metrics like user satisfaction, ease of use, ease of navigation, and product-market fit, we also collected open-text feedback that was synthesized at first pass using Sprig's AI.
 Aided with manual inspection, three main opportunity areas emerged, including search (especially low-hit search queries and clothing queries), item discovery, and listing efficiency.

-## Sharing the Story: Presenting Findings to Drive Change
+## Presenting Findings to Drive Change

 I organized a recurring quarterly research share-out venue, which drew 70+ employees from across the entire organization.
 At the time, this was the majority of our US staff!